mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **18. What are your biggest concerns about a "Partial Weight Class"?
 (Check all that apply)**
-- [ ] 🛡️ Safety: An incomplete solution, as very light pilots may still need unsafe amounts of ballast.
+- [ ] 🛡️ An incomplete solution, as very light pilots may still need unsafe amounts of ballast.
-- [ ] ⚖️ Arbitrary Cutoff: The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
+- [ ] ⚖️ The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
-- [ ] ⚖️ Ineffectiveness: May not change behavior, as pilots may still prioritize the “Overall” title.
+- [ ] ⚖️ May not change behavior, as pilots may still prioritize the “Overall” title.
-- [ ] ⚖️ Unfair Scoring Dynamics: Lightweight pilots could gain unfair advantages (e.g., in leading points) by flying with heavier gaggles, questioning the legitimacy of their category win.
+- [ ] ⚖️ Lightweight pilots could gain unfair advantages (e.g., in leading points) by flying with heavier gaggles, questioning the legitimacy of their category win.
-- [ ] 🏆 Dilutes "Overall" Title: A separate podium could reduce the prestige of the overall winner.
+- [ ] 🏆 A separate podium could reduce the prestige of the overall winner.
-- [ ] 🏆 Diluted Competition: Creates small, uncompetitive fields, especially when combined with existing glider classes.
+- [ ] 🏆 Creates small, uncompetitive fields, especially when combined with existing glider classes.
-- [ ] 🏆 Devalues Competition: Multiple podiums may be seen as lowering the prestige of winning.
+- [ ] 🏆 Multiple podiums may be seen as lowering the prestige of winning.
-- [ ] 👥 Insufficient Incentive: The "Overall" title remains more prestigious, so pilots may still carry excessive ballast to compete for it rather than the lightweight category.
+- [ ] 👥 The "Overall" title remains more prestigious, so pilots may still carry excessive ballast to compete for it rather than the lightweight category.
-- [ ] 👥 Community Fragmentation: Risks splitting the pilot community.
+- [ ] 👥 Risks splitting the pilot community.
 - [ ] Other: __________

 **19. What do you see as the biggest benefits of a "Partial Weight Class"?
 (Check all that apply)**
-- [ ] 🛡️ Improves Safety: Gives many lighter pilots a competitive option without needing dangerous amounts of ballast.
+- [ ] 🛡️ Gives many lighter pilots a competitive option without needing dangerous amounts of ballast.
-- [ ] 🏆 Preserves "Overall" Winner: Keeps the traditional structure of a single overall champion.
+- [ ] 🏆 Keeps the traditional structure of a single overall champion.
-- [ ] 🏆 Preserves Ranking: Keeps the "Overall" WPRS ranking and just introduces another filter.
+- [ ] 🏆 Keeps the "Overall" WPRS ranking and just introduces another filter.
-- [ ] 🛠️ Simple to Implement: Easy to implement and test without major rule changes.
+- [ ] 🛠️ Easy to implement and test without major rule changes.
-- [ ] 🛠️ Simple to Verify: Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
+- [ ] 🛠️ Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
-- [ ] 🛠️ Positive Precedent: The model has been well-received in some competition series (e.g. SRS), where pilots are reportedly happy with the system.
+- [ ] 🛠️ The model has been well-received in some competition series (e.g. SRS), where pilots are reportedly happy with the system.
-- [ ] 🛠️ Non-Invasive: Implemented through scoring and logistics, without requiring physical modifications to gliders or changes to race routes.
+- [ ] 🛠️ Implemented through scoring and logistics, without requiring physical modifications to gliders or changes to race routes.
-- [ ] 🚀 Promotes Small Wings: Creates market demand for high-performance small gliders.
+- [ ] 🚀 Creates market demand for high-performance small gliders.
-- [ ] 👥 Improves Inclusivity: Encourages more light pilots and women to participate.
+- [ ] 👥 Encourages more light pilots and women to participate.
-- [ ] 👥 Additional Option: Provides another competitive option for pilots who are too light.
+- [ ] 👥 Provides another competitive option for pilots who are too light.
-- [ ] 👥 Improves Pilot Motivation: Offers a tangible goal for a wider range of pilots, increasing engagement and satisfaction.
+- [ ] 👥 Offers a tangible goal for a wider range of pilots, increasing engagement and satisfaction.
 - [ ] Other: __________

 ---